7h30ry/writeups/Reverse-Engineering/FlagAppraisal.md

 The binary is also stripped so that means we won't have function name

 I ran the binary to get an overview of what it does

 ![image](https://github.com/user-attachments/assets/ed3a1f37-d643-45ed-aab6-1c4925dc4dcd)

-It looks like the right input to solve this is going to be the flag
+It looks like we need to give it the right input to solve this and the input is going to be the flag?

 Time for some static analysis